DreamyK9/PhySim/README.md

   * [Math for Game Developers](https://www.youtube.com/watch?v=Wp_eMiFzP5M&list=PLW3Zl3wyJwWOpdhYedlD-yCB7WQoHf-My) by John Rodriguez
   * [Coding Math](https://www.youtube.com/watch?v=IpN4NLDpWDY&list=PL7wAPgl1JVvUEb0dIygHzO4698tmcwLk9)

 I'm gonna follow it up with a remake at some point in the future.
-Might also finish it up, as soon as I have an idea about collision and the needed motivation of course.
+Might also finish up this version with all basic functionalities, as soon as I have an idea about collision and the needed motivation of course.